-INTERLINK Language Centers (INTERLINK) was founded in 1979 in Princeton, New Jersey, USA.
-Originally incorporated as INTERLINK Associates, the organization provided academic placement of international students, and cross-cultural training and orientation for mid-level professionals moving for the first time to another culture.
-In response to demand and organizational expertise, priority soon shifted to the teaching of English as a second language.
+INTERLINK International Institutes (INTERLINK) was founded in 1979 in Princeton, New Jersey, USA.
+Originally incorporated as INTERLINK Associates, the organization provided academic placement of international students, and orientation for mid-level professionals moving for the first time to another culture.
+In response to demand and organizational expertise, priority soon shifted to academic preparation, cross-cultural training, and English as a second language instruction.
 The objective was to make learning in a cross-cultural setting a successful experience for those coming to the USA for study or work.
 To reflect this change in emphasis, INTERLINK Associates was renamed INTERLINK Language Centers in 1987.
 As INTERLINK approaches its 40th year in higher education, plans are underway to expand internationally and it is fitting that we adopt a new name that best expresses this new identity.
 “INTERLINK International Institutes” best reflects this expanded focus.

 INTERLINK’s first Language and Training Center was opened in 1980 at Guilford College in Greensboro, North Carolina.
-A growing reputation for quality instruction and academic preparation, student-centered curriculum, rich faculty/student ratio (average 1:8), well-trained and dedicated instructional staff, serious students, and a safe, supportive environment led to a steady but remarkable growth in enrollment.
-Additional INTERLINK institutes were opened at Indiana State University in Terre Haute (1987), Colorado School of Mines (1990), Valparaiso University (1992), The University of North Carolina at Greensboro (1997).
-Continued growth occurred with the establishment of institutes at St. Ambrose University (2017).
-This institutional diversity gives student applicants a wide selection from which to choose.
-In the kingdom of Saudi Arabia, it opened its first center for men at Al Yamamah University in 2004 and for women in 2006.
-In 2011, it took charge of most of the language training programs for the Technical and Vocational Training Corporation (TVTC), providing curricula, faculty, and oversight of the training programs.
+A growing reputation for quality instruction and a student-centered curriculum led to a steady but remarkable growth in enrollment.
+Additional INTERLINK institutes were opened at Indiana State University (1987), Colorado School of Mines (1990), Valparaiso University (1992), and The University of North Carolina at Greensboro (1997).
+Continued growth occurred with the establishment of institutes at St. Ambrose University, Montana State University, and Seattle Pacific University (2017).
+In 2004 INTERLINK opened its first institute at Al Yamamah University in the kingdom of Saudi Arabia.
+In 2011, INTERLINK took charge of 21 of the language training programs of the government-run Technical and Vocational Training Corporation (TVTC), providing curricula, faculty, and oversight of the training programs.
 As our international operations continued to grow, it seemed fitting to adopt a new name that better matched our new identity.
 In 2019, the name “INTERLINK International Institutes” was chosen to reflect this expanded focus.